 Results and Discussion

 Organisation and expression of the antimycin gene cluster.
 To facilitate mutagenesis of the antimycin gene cluster, we constructed a Supercos1 library of the S. albus S4 genome (Genbank accession CADY00000000.1) and screened the library by PCR against an internal fragment of antC.
 We identified two overlapping cosmids containing antC and confirmed that cosmid 213 contains the complete predicted ant gene cluster by deleting genes adjacent to the cluster using PCR-targeted mutagenesis (Fig. 1).
 To define the upstream border we deleted STRS4_02194, which encodes a separate NRPS and STRS4_02195 which encodes a predicted membrane protein of unknown function.
 To determine the downstream border we deleted STRS4_02212 and STRS4_02214-STRS4_02217 which are predicted to encode a nitrate / nitrite assimilation protein and an ABC-transport system, respectively.
 To determine if these mutations affect antimycin production we performed bioassays against the human pathogen Candida albicans and observed no obvious difference in the ability of the S. albus S4 strains to inhibit the growth of C. albicans compared to wild-type (Fig. 2A).
 High performance liquid chromatography (HPLC) confirmed that antimycin production is not affected by any of these mutations showing that STRS4_02194, STRS4_02195, STRS4_02212, and STRS4_02214-02217 mark the boundaries of the ant gene cluster (Fig. 2B).
 The gene organization of the ant cluster suggests there is a minimum of four transcriptional units with the largest being the antHIJKLMNO operon (Fig 1).
-Almost all of these ORFs overlap, suggesting transcriptional and translational coupling, but as a proof of principle we confirmed that the antFG and antHIJKLMNO genes are co-transcribed by performing end-point RT-PCR.
-Six primer pairs were designed to span the intergenic (or overlapping gene) regions of the antFG and antHIJKLMNO operons and targeted at least 300 bp upstream of the putative start codons to exclude possible intragenic promoters.
-Six PCR products were obtained by RT-PCR analysis and sequenced to confirm that antFG and antHIJKLMNO form two operons.
+Almost all of these ORFs overlap, suggesting transcriptional and translational coupling, but as a proof of principle we confirmed that the antGF and antHIJKLMNO genes are co-transcribed by performing end-point RT-PCR.
+Six primer pairs were designed to span the intergenic (or overlapping gene) regions of the antGF and antHIJKLMNO operons and targeted at least 300 bp upstream of the putative start codons to detect transcriptional read-through.
+Six PCR products were obtained by RT-PCR analysis and sequenced to confirm that antGF and antHIJKLMNO form two operons.
 No products were obtained when reverse transcriptase was omitted (Fig. S1).
-In addition to confirming that antFG and antHIJKLMNO are organized into operons, this also validates our approach to analysing their expression using qRT-PCR to measure mRNA levels of the first and last genes in each operon.
+In addition to confirming that antGF and antHIJKLMNO are organized into operons, this also validates our approach to analysing their expression using qRT-PCR to measure mRNA levels of the first and last genes in each operon.